Nicklas185105/Pygame-Snake/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes.
 4. Submit a pull request.
+5. Run `pylint snake` and try to hit 10/10